 African wear for Wedding

 These days, Africans rock the local prints for wedding ceremonies.
-Even the bride and groom do so and has become a popular trend in Ghana, Nigeria and other African countries.
+Even the bride and groom do so and has become a popular trend in Ghana, Nigeria, and other African countries.
 Here are pictures of African wear for wedding ceremonies.

 African wear for Church

 Going to church is a big deal for Christians in Africa.
 In addition to worshiping God, fashion is the next big thing you will spot.
-One can get all his/her fashion inspiration by going to church, but you have to wear something that is descent which will not disrupt people’s attention.
+One can get all his/her fashion inspiration by going to church, but you have to wear something that is decent which will not disrupt people’s attention.

 African wear for office